library-pals/read-action/README.md

   "event_type": "read", // Optional.
 This helps you filter events in the workflow, in case you have more than one.
   "client_payload": {
     "bookIsbn": "", // Required.
 The book's ISBN.
     "date": "", // Optional.
-The date you finished the book.
+The date you finished the book in YYYY-MM-DD format.
 The default date is today.
     "notes": "" // Optional.
 Notes about the book.
   }
 }